AMERICAN FEMALE GENITAL CUTTING

-American ideals will be challenged by those that practice FGC whom see anti-circumcision laws as interfering with their religious beliefs.
-These immigrant groups that wish to practice FGC point to the hypocrisy of Americans whom have no hesitation to circumcise boys, yet prohibit circumcision of girls.
+American ideals will be challenged by those that practice FGC who see anti-circumcision laws as interfering with their religious beliefs.
+These immigrant groups that practice FGC point to the hypocrisy of Americans who have no hesitation to circumcise boys, yet prohibit circumcision of girls.

-Only when Americans embrace the idea that all forms of forced genital cutting on children are wrong will we come closer to our goal of eliminating these horrible barbaric practices.
+When Americans embrace the idea that all forms of forced genital cutting on children are wrong will we come closer to our goal of eliminating these horrible barbaric practices.